Esri/image-visit-template/README.md

 ## Requirements
 ### Software
-* ArcGIS Online subscription or ArcGIS Enterprise
+* ArcGIS Online subscription or ArcGIS Portal

 ### Data
 * Creating an app with this template requires a web map with at least one imagery layer.